View Document Text

 considered in determining the fee schedule.
 These include the complexity of the client, assets

-portfolio style, account composition, reports, among other factors.
-The specific annual fee
+style, account composition, reports, among other factors.
+The specific annual fee schedule is

-account size requirements and determining the annualized fee.
-Discounts, not generally
+size requirements and determining the annualized fee.
+Discounts, not generally available to our

-available to our advisory clients, may be offered to family members and friends of associated
+advisory clients, may be offered to family members and friends of associated persons of our

 6